Apple Rootstock

 Semi-Dwarfing: M7, G890, G969, and M26

 Geneva 890 (G890), EMLA 7 (M7), and Geneva 969 (G969) may benefit from staking for a few years, especially if you let them crop heavily at a young age, but they are frequently grown as freestanding trees from the start, particularly when they are planted in deep, well-drained, fertile soils that aren't too light.
-High budding and deep planting can also help keep the tree stable, as I have mentioned.
+High budding and deep planting can also help keep the tree stable, as mentioned.
 G890 and M7 are similar in size, and the climate will likely determine which will end up being more vigorous.
 Geneva 969, on the other hand, was originally thought to be slightly smaller, but additional trials indicated that it may be closer to that of EMLA 26, meaning that it could be much smaller in comparison.

 EMLA 7 demonstrates precocious behavior, but to a lesser extent than G890 and G969.
-It does not share the same level of resistance to fireblight and crown rot as them either, and while information about it is somewhat contradicting, it doesn't seem to be especially weak or strong to either disease and it generally leans more on the positive side.
+It does not share the same level of resistance to fireblight and crown rot as them either, and while information about it is somewhat contradicting, it doesn't seem to be especially weak or strong to either disease and the information generally leans more on the positive side.

 A few other disadvantages of M7 is that it can sucker quite profusely, and it is more likely to produce burr knots.
 However, it is much easier to graft, and they will likely form stronger unions.
 EMLA 7, as well as most other EMLA rootstocks, may be more resilient in general when disease is not an issue, considering that results from home-growers concerning the performance of trees that were grafted to Geneva rootstocks have been a bit too variable to ignore.
 This may not give EMLA 26 a significant advantage over G969 though, since M26 is susceptible to fireblight, crown rot, and burr knot formation, and in climates where they are suitable for use, such as those that experience a low to moderate amount of rain, additional attention to irrigation may be required, since it develops a weaker root system.